 “Term” has the meaning specified in Section 1.3

 1. Employment.
 Subject to the provisions of this Agreement, the Company shall hire the Employee, and the Employee shall Work for the Company for the Term.

 2. Compensation and Benefits.
 Company and Employee have established what is believed to be fair guidelines for compensation and benefits, which has been set forth in an Exhibit identified as “Compensation and Benefits Schedule” attached hereto and incorporated herein by reference, and Company shall pay Employee as set forth in the “Compensation and Benefits Schedule”, as amended from time to time.

 3. Term.
-This Agreement’s term begins on the Effective Date and continues for a period of three (3) years.
+This Agreement’s term begins on the Effective Date and continues for a period of one (1) year.
 It automatically renews for successive one-year terms, unless either party exercises its option to terminate this Agreement.
-(The initial three-year period and each successive one-year renewal, a “Term.”)
+(The initial one-year period and each successive one-year renewal, a “Term.”)

 Representations and Warranties

 Employee represents and warrants to Company the following as of the date of this Agreement:

 1. Authority to Contract.
 Employee is authorized to enter into and perform its obligations under this agreement “Authority to Contract”.